Ramsey method for Auger-electron interference induced by an attosecond twin pulse: Results and Discussion

-In Fig.~\ref{fig:AugerDelay}, we investigate the Auger electron spectrum from Eq.~(\ref{eq:BayesLaw}).
+In Fig.~\ref{fig:AugerDelay}, we investigate the Auger-electron spectrum from Eq.~(\ref{eq:BayesLaw}).
 For a very accurate measurement of the photoelectron momentum (small uncertainty in~$\Delta k$), we find significant interference fringes.
-The interference effects are diminished with growing~$\Delta k$, \ie, we average over Auger waves in the energy range~$[ \frac{(\max\{0, k\I{A} - \Delta k \})^2}{2} ; \frac{(k\I{A} + \Delta k)^2}{2} ]$.
-Furthermore, the first maximum off the main peak in the curves of Fig.~\ref{fig:AugerDelay} moves to higher energies with increasing~$\Delta k$.
+The interference effects are diminished with growing~$\Delta k$, \ie, we average over Auger waves.
+The first maximum off the main peak in the curves of Fig.~\ref{fig:AugerDelay} moves to higher energies with increasing~$\Delta k$.

-The experimental investigation the be propose is challenging because a coincident detection of two electrons is necessary.
-In a recent experimental study~\cite{Prumper:AP-08}, electrons from the $KVV$~Auger decay of a C$\,1s$~vacancy in a CO~molecule were measured in coincidence with the angular distribution of O$^+$~fragments.
-This technique can be used also in our case: the detection of the energy of the Auger electrons ejected along a specific direction in coincidence with the measurement of the momentum of the krypton ionic remnant offers an indirect pathway for a coincidence experiment for photo- and Auger electrons.

 In order to analyze the origin of the interference effects, we assume an exactly known photoelectron momentum magnitude and an exact detection of the Auger electrons along the $z$~axis.
 In other words, we view the plots of Fig.~\ref{fig:unnorm2d} along a vertical line and normalize it to the peak of the photoelectron spectrum.
 In Fig.~\ref{fig:AugerInterf}, we show a lineout of the right panel of Fig.~\ref{fig:unnorm2d} for~$k\I{P}^2 / 2 = \Omega\I{P}$.
-The Auger electron spectrum is decomposed into a line-shape function and the spectral \XUV{}~pulse envelope~(\ref{eq:spectraltwin}) square.
-The line width only depends on the time delay~$\tau$ as it should in Ramsey's method~\cite{Ramsey:TM-80,Ekspong:NL-93} and the interference fringes in the \XUV{}~field envelope get thinner for increasing delay between the two pulses.
+The Auger-electron spectrum is decomposed into a lineshape function and the spectral \XUV{}~pulse envelope~(\ref{eq:spectraltwin}) square.
+The linewidth only depends on the time delay~$\tau$ as it should in the Ramsey method~\cite{Ramsey:TM-80,Ekspong:NL-93} and the interference fringes in the \XUV{}~field envelope get thinner for increasing delay between the two pulses.
 The spectral width between the first minimum on the left and the first minimum on the right of the central peak of the fringes is~$2 \pi / \tau = 0.1 \eV$ for~$\tau = 5 \, \tau_{3d}$.